rtibblesbot/kolibri-library/intercultural-mentoring/README.md

 # INTO Intercultural Mentoring Chef

+Sushi Chef script for importing intercultural-mentoring content from http://www.interculturalmentoring.eu/

 Kolibri is an open source educational platform to distribute content to areas with little or no internet connectivity.
 Educational content is created and edited on [Kolibri Studio](https://studio.learningequality.org), which is a platform for organizing content to import from the Kolibri applications.
 The purpose of this project is to create a *chef*, or a program that scrapes a content source and puts it into a format that can be imported into Kolibri Studio.

 ## Installation